irfanfaraaz/Cancer-Classification_Model/README.md

 - Decision Tree: 0.9591
 - Random Forest: 0.9474

-The Decision Tree model achieved the highest accuracy score of 0.9591 and was selected as the best model for classifying breast cancer cases into Class 2  and Class 4 .
+The Decision Tree model achieved the highest accuracy score of 0.9591 and was selected as the best model for classifying  cancer cases into Class 2  and Class 4 .